Updated on 2025-08-12 GMT+08:00

 Asset Management

-• Asset catalog: You can view statistics about your data from different domains or of different types.
+• Asset catalog: You can view statistics about different service domains or data types (structured and unstructured data).

 • Metadata tasks: You can create metadata tasks to collect data assets as metadata.
 In this way, you can manage data assets by level and classification.